Can this startup engineer a better baby formula?

 It’s worth noting other formulas, currently on store shelves, have also pitched themselves as “Our closest to Breast Milk” or “modeled after breast milk.”
 (How well ByHeart’s formula compares may be revealed by its clinical study, which includes a 100 breast-fed baby reference arm, and is expected to be completed this summer.)
 There’s also been a growing movement to literally replicate breast milk by growing it in a lab, both for the health benefits (though breast milk is often referred to as “personalized medicine” because of the way it adapts over time or includes specific benefits from a particular mother, like COVID-19 antibodies) and environmental ones.
 Baby formulas can often include palm oil, which has a noticeable environmental impact, and cow’s milk as a starter, meaning the environmental impact of cows are included in the industry’s carbon and water footprint.

 ByHeart is thinking about this impact, too, and says it has committed to sustainable sourcing and regenerative agriculture.
 “We are working hard in an industry where there’s been a lot of plastic to be the first company with an all-metal infinitely recyclable package,” Belldegrun adds.
-It’s another way, he says, that building ByHeart from the ground up and owning its end-to-end production has helped him and Hunt take control over all these aspects, and hold their partners to account.
+It’s another way, he says, that building ByHeart from the ground up and owning its end-to-end production has helped him and Funt take control over all these aspects, and hold their partners to account.
 “It’s incumbent on us to not just be considering the product we’re developing, but, if we’re a company for babies, also considering the world we’re leaving behind for them to inherit.”